bahnk/SlideSeqFFPE/doc/steps.md

 In this step we check the UP primer sequence in order to know that Read 1 is valid.

 We just use a custom script for this step (`bin/up_primer.py`).
-UP primer is supposed to be `TCTTCAGCGTTCCCGAGA`.
+UP primer sequence is supposed to be `TCTTCAGCGTTCCCGAGA`.
 For each read we compute the edit distance and if this distance is above a certain threshold we filter out the read.
 The threshold is usually set to 3 and can be specify in the [parameter file](config.md) by setting the `maximum_errors_up_primer` parameter.